Learn the science behind:

 The temperature while frying is very important as well.
 Most temperatures I’ve seen at around 170C.
 If it’s too cold the crust on the outside of the water won’t form fast enough.
 As a result, the crust doesn’t protect the inside and a lot of fat can be absorbed.
 However, if it’s too high your fish will burn before the inside is cooked!

-While writing this blog post I’ve been going by a lot of other blogs, all giving batter recipes, here’s a selection: Simplyrecipes.com, Use Real Butter, Alexandra cooks, I am a food blog, Just one cookbook (I like the extensive explanation here!)
+While writing this blog post we’ve been going by a lot of other blogs, all giving batter recipes, here’s a selection: Simplyrecipes.com, Use Real Butter, Alexandra cooks, I am a food blog, Just one cookbook (has a nice extensive explanation).